 Commercial blue cheese dressing and buttermilk make the dressing for this Ridiculously Easy Blue Cheese Coleslaw.

-- 6 T thick blue cheese dressing (I like Lighthouse Original Blue Cheese for this.)
+- 6 T thick blue cheese dressing (see notes)

 - 1/2 large head green cabbage, thinly sliced and then chopped